It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

 - Itching (pruritus)

-- Feeling sick (nausea) and being sick (vomiting).
+- I was feeling sick (nausea) and sick (vomiting).

 - Severe allergic reactions (anaphylaxis).

 Some medications are available to buy without a prescription from your pharmacist; others are only available by prescription.